Review of Skymesh broadband plans

 - Not only this, Skymesh has also made use of the NBN satellite service SkyMuster, as well as fixed wireless services

-So, if you’re still with us and have wrapped your head around Skymesh’s dizzying array of NBN plans, it’s time to look at its SkyMuster and fixed wireless plans.
+So, if you’re still with us and have wrapped your head around Skymesh’s dizzying array of NBN plans, it’s time to look at its Skymuster plans.

-SkyMuster and fixed wireless are some of the latest additions to NBN’s swag of internet solutions.
+SkyMuster is the latest in NBN Co’s internet arsenal.
 You get a lot of the benefits of NBN, but it’s available to people even in remote locations that cannot access fibre broadband.
-Think of SkyMuster and fixed wireless like a stable and cheaper 4G data connection for your home.
 To connect you to these various mobile broadband services, Skymesh has a range of plans that are quite peculiar and interesting.

 - The pricing is much the same as its regular NBN plans: Expect to pay a little more for a faster speed tier, whereas the inclusions remain largely the same until you reach higher price brackets.